 Solution 11: Turn off Extensions in Your Browser (Change settings in Chrome)

-It’s pretty well known that Google Chrome and its extensions can chew up your RAM.
-But did you know that it can sometimes cause issues with your hard disk too?
+It’s well-known that Google Chrome and its extensions can chew up your RAM.
+But did you know it can sometimes cause issues with your hard disk too?

 Windows 10 has Flash Player preinstalled on it, but since Adobe no longer supports the software, they recommend uninstalling it.
 So, even if you found a different solution to your disk issue, you could still perform this process: